-Ends insurance practices that discriminate based on gender
+Ends insurance practices that discriminate because of gender

-• Beginning in 2014, the law ends the common practice of “gender rating,” so insurers will no longer be able to charge women more than they do men for the same type of coverage.
+- Beginning in 2014, the law ends the common practice of “gender rating.”
+In other words, an insurer will no longer be able to charge women more than they do men for the same type of coverage.
 This provision applies to people with individual coverage and to small businesses that have up to 100 employees.

-• Starting in 2014, insurance companies will no longer be able to deny coverage because of a pre-existing condition such as breast or cervical cancer, pregnancy, or cesarean section.
+- Insurance companies will no longer be able to deny coverage because of a preexisting condition such as breast or cervical cancer, pregnancy or cesarean section.

 Ensures that women receive the benefits they need to stay healthy

-• Health plans can no longer require that women obtain a preauthorization or referral for access to ob-gyn care.
+- Health plans can no longer require that women obtain a preauthorization or referral for OB-GYN care.

 Improves access to providers who specialize in women’s health

-• The law provides better access to doctors and nurse practitioners who provide primary care services.
-The benefit will help improve care for women who have chronic health conditions and who often require ongoing health care.
+- The law provides better access to doctors and nurse practitioners who provide primary care services.
+This will help improve care for women who have chronic health conditions and who often require ongoing health care.
 These provisions started in 2011; they will be phased in over time.

 Expands insurance coverage for children and young adults